KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/03-backend-issue.md

 ---
-name: Backend Issue
+name: Backend Issue, Bug, or Error
-about: An issue pertaining to the backend (routes, middleware, database, or funding).
+about: A bug pertaining to the backend (routes, middleware, database, or funding).
-title: "[BE Issue] Describe what to fix here"
+title: "[BE Bug] Describe what to fix here"
 labels: backend, bug
 assignees: ''